AngererSebastian/InternetSecurity/project_proposal.md

 - Polish our Website with CSS or Bootstrap

 # Risks and Costs

+Since this is a school project we have no costs

 The only risk there is, is that it could be a huge time waste and we get a bad mark, but the only cost is again time